 The strongest applicants have graduated from rigorous academic programs or have experience with other consulting firms.
 Senior staff typically have significant industry experience and hold advanced degrees in engineering, economics, business, or public policy.

 E3’s Internship Program

 E3 interns work alongside our staff on emerging energy topics.
 They may be able to develop a research project that could lead to future research or publication.

 The program is highly competitive.
 Applicants must be in MA or PhD programs in science, engineering, economics, business, or public policy.
 Ideal candidates combine enthusiasm for their topics, academic excellence, and relevant work experience.

 Applications can be submitted and will be reviewed on an ongoing basis.
-For more information, please read about the Internship Program at E3.
+For more information and to apply, please visit www.apply.co/ethree.